kuzzleio/documentation/src/api/1/controller-memory-storage/getrange/index.md

 {{{since "1.0.0"}}}

-Return a substring of a key's value.
+Returns a substring of a key's value.

 [[_Redis documentation_]](https://redis.io/commands/getrange)